-- root - fnsw - Operating system user account for an Image Services user that you create - Member of a group such as fnadmin, fnop, or dba - Note Operating system logins are independent of the Image Services logins such as SysAdmin.
+- root, or a user with root privileges - Operating system user account for an Image Services user that you create, such as fnsw - Member of a group such as fnadmin, fnop, or dba

+Operating system logins are independent of the Image Services logins such as SysAdmin.
 See the "Security Administration" chapter of the System Administrator's Handbook for more information on Image Services user logins.
+To download IBM FileNet documentation from the IBM support page, see "Accessing IBM FileNet Documentation" on page 14.